 "Turning Page" by Sleeping at Last

 If you've ever seen the Twilight movies, this song will sound familiar to you.
-It's a truly beautiful composition of violin, piano, and guitar—it was used for Bella's walk down the aisle in Breaking Dawn—Part 1, and again later on in that bedroom scene.
+It's a truly moving composition of violin, beautiful piano, and guitar—it was used for Bella's walk down the aisle in Breaking Dawn—Part 1, and again later on in that bedroom scene.
 The dramatic crescendos make it an excellent choice for a ceremony entrance or twirling around on the dance floor.

 "Nocturne No. 2 in E-Flat Major, Op.
 9" by Frederic Chopin